pablotron/hugo-shortcode-table/README.md

 * Easy to configure emitted [CSS][] classes for a variety of frameworks, including [Bulma][] and [Bootstrap][].

+## Installation

+To get started:

+1. Copy `table.html` to the `layouts/shortcodes` directory.
+2. Add a table definition to your [page front matter][front matter] (see example).
+3. Add a `table` shortcode to your page content which references the table definition from the previous step (see example).

 ## Example

 Below is a simple example.